outscale/COGNAC/HACKING.md

 *Essential Information for Hacking COGNAC*

-## Enabling debug
+## Enabling Debug Mode

-To enable debug, use `--debug-mode` in `./configure`
+To enable debug mode, use the `--debug-mode` option with the `./configure` command

-then the `debug` commande in the shell script will print some information. without this option debug will print nothing
+Once enabled, the `debug` command in the shell script will print debug information.
+Without this option, the debug command will not output any information.

 ## Unix Philosophy and COGNAC Paradigms.